tsedio/tsed/docs/docs/server-loader/lifecycle-hooks.md

 }
 ```
 The object given to `@Authenticated` will be passed to `$onAuth` hook when a new request incoming on there route path
-and let you manage the user's role for example.
+and lets you manage the user's role for example.

 > See a complete integration example with [Passport.js](tutorials/passport.md).